 - Compliance implies teaching new hires the basic company policies.

 - Clarification refers to ensuring that employees are aware of their responsibilities and how to fulfill their role correctly.

-- Culture involves the norms of organization.
+- Culture involves providing the formal and informal norms of the organization.

 - Connection means relationships with colleagues and feeling like a part of the team.

 A new employee onboarding program can take several weeks or longer.
 However, many onboarding specialists agree that the adaptation period should last at least three months.
 Ninety days is the bare minimum for new hires to get used to their roles, mentally prepare for their responsibilities, feel valued and supported, and get the knowledge and skills necessary to succeed.
 Extended onboarding can also decrease time to productivity and increase ROI for an organization with regard to the employee.